tldr-pages/tldr/pages/common/ical.md

 `ical --gregorian {{yyyymmdd}}`

-- Display the calendar for a specific month of a specific year:
+- Convert a Hirji date to a Gregorian date:

 `ical --hijri {{yyyymmdd}}`